jaimeluengo/JaimeLuengo.github.io/index.md

 ## Welcome!

 I am a graduate student in Electrical and Computer Engineering at Cornell University.
-I have lived in these three gorgeous places, can you tell which are them?
+I have lived in these three gorgeous places, can you tell where they are?

 ![](public/img/cities.png)